 Kwasnik, Elizabeth (ed.)
-(1994), A Wider World: Collections of Foreign Ethnography in
+(1994), A Wider World: Collections of Foreign Ethnography in Scotland.
+National Museums of Scotland

 Produced as part of Pacific Collections in Scottish Museums: Unlocking their knowledge and potential project 2013-2014.
 For full information and resources visit www.nms.ac.uk/pacific